1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^33]:“Lebedev was then given the floor for purposes of condemning Morganism-Mendelism.
 He demanded the banning of Morganism from curricula and severely criticized Lobashev’s textbook of genetics”  (Medvedev and Lerner, p.
 213)

+[^34]:“The first article is by Semenov,1 and the second by Frolov.2  The first analyzes the subjective-philosophical causes of the  origin of false doctrines in natural science.
+The second dem¬ onstrates how such false doctrines, under the conditions of
+the personality cult, can apparently be amalgamated with a
+dominant, dogmatic philosophy and thus receive the strongest
+support from influential ideological circles.”
+(Medvedev and Lerner, p.
+244)
 Footnotes:

 <!--stackedit_data: